privacybydesign/irma-website/index.md

     answer: Click somewhere
   - question: Can you do this?
     answer: Yes
-  - question: Why is the PIN only 5 digits long?
+  - question: I have a question!
-    answer: Life is too short for 7 digit PINS
+    answer: We have the answer :)
 - template: content-feature
   block: feature-1
   media_alignment: Left